Who am I?

 Unfortunately I am also a Multiple Sclerosis warrior.
 I don't see myself as a sufferer and I'm definitely not a patient.
 It is due to my MS that I have had to cut back my work as a groom, something I hate to admit.
 The disease has effected my life, something I have been fighting since diagnosis.

 I know there are people in my life who want to help, and don't know how.
-I'm sorry, I'm not about to help you because I don't know.
-I want to be allowed to do it myself.
-The wonderful students at Talland know this, most of them have been turned down when they have offered help, but they know I often need someone close by when I dismount, in case my leg gets stuck on the saddle.
+I'm sorry, I'm not about to help you because I don't know how your can help me either.
+I want to be allowed to do as much as I can myself.
+The wonderful staff at Talland know this, most of them have been turned down when they have offered help, but they know I often need someone close by when I dismount, in case my leg gets stuck on the saddle.

 How ridiculous is that?
 I have been riding for 40 years & suddenly I can't dismount? 😱